ghosthill/btsbotsetup/README.md

 <blockquote> Think of this as a set username for your profile/member moving forward, it's best to keep it simple to make it easier to remember.</blockquote>

-2. You can check your profiles with this command `pk;system name list full`.
+2. You can check your profiles with this command `pk;system list`.

 ### Customise Profiles
 This is the part where you customise the display names, avatar, description, etc of your profiles.